pingcap/docs-tidb-operator/en/migrate-to-helm3.md

     > **Note:**
     >
-    > If the original Helm 2 is Tillerless (Tiller is installed locally via plugins like [helm-tiller](https://github.com/rimusz/helm-tiller) rather than in the Kubernetes cluster), you can migrate the release by adding the `--tiller-out-cluster` flag in the command: `helm3 2to3 convert tidb-operator --tiller-out-cluster`
+    > If the original Helm 2 is Tillerless (Tiller is installed locally via plugins like [helm-tiller](https://github.com/rimusz/helm-tiller) rather than in the Kubernetes cluster), you can migrate the release by adding the `--tiller-out-cluster` flag in the command: `helm3 2to3 convert tidb-operator --tiller-out-cluster`.

 5. Confirm that TiDB Operator, TidbCluster, and TidbMonitor run normally.